 As the campaign became more successful, the team launched the #DeliverTheRemix contest, asking followers to help choose the next song in the “Belly Dance” ad.
 Consumers loved it, creating a ton of fun and creative pieces of content.

 To understand how Grubhub was able to turn negative community sentiment and drive a brand-amplifying strategy, read the Grubhub marketing case study.

 UNICEF marketing case study | Fighting misleading information with conversational insights

 Throughout the COVID-19 pandemic, we've been bombarded with misinformation about the virus and the various vaccines.
-In this case study, we look at how UNICEF MENARO developed a communication strategy to battle the fake news that threatened to undermine the vaccine program in the Middle East and North Africa.
+As this case study shows, we look at how UNICEF MENARO developed a communication strategy to battle the fake news that threatened to undermine the vaccine program in the Middle East and North Africa.

 The pandemic caught us by surprise, and we lacked a reliable source of truth.
 This issue was exacerbated with the release of the vaccine, when we suffered a further deluge of fake news that fed the rising anti-vaccine mood.

 It became critical for organizations promoting the vaccine to understand the concerns of the public, enabling them to put peoples' fears to rest.
 And build trust in vaccines.

 For UNICEF MENARO this meant using Talkwalker's consumer intelligence platform to track misinformation keywords, along with mentions of COVID-19 in online conversations in the MENA region to see just how serious the situation was.